-splitFilter: The key to break down collective data into individual units
+splitFilter: The key to breaking down collective data into individual pieces

-Imagine that we have defined a multi-select field for 'Color' in the product model, and the user has checked 'Red', 'Blue', and 'Green' while submitting the form.This information is likely to be saved in the database as a comma-separated string of 'red, blue, green'.If we directly output this string in the template, it will display
+Imagine that we have defined a multi-select field for 'Color' in the product model, and the user has checked 'Red', 'Blue', and 'Green' when submitting the form.This information is likely to be saved in the database as a comma-separated string of 'red, blue, green'.If we output this string directly in the template, it will display 'red, blue, green' on the page, which is not only unattractive but also difficult to control the style or interact with further design.

 Typical application scenarios

-For example, a product detail page may need to display various features of the product, such as 'waterproof, dustproof, fast charging'.
-If these features are stored inproduct.featuresIn the field, separated by commas, we can display them in the template like this:
+For example, a product detail page may need to display various characteristics of the product, such as product.featuresIn the field, separated by commas, we can display them like this in the template:

 <div class="product-features">